Skip to main content

 From 24 to 30 April, World Immunisation Week aims to highlight the many successes of vaccination worldwide and raise awareness about the importance of vaccines in the fight against preventable diseases such as yellow fever, measles, and tetanus.

-Throughout the week, we will be raising awareness of the importance of immunisation and the need for sustained global support to ensure equitable access to these critical medical tools.
+Throughout the week, we raised awareness of the importance of immunisation and the need for sustained global support to ensure equitable access to these critical medical tools.

 • The launch of Gavi’s next investment opportunity

-On 20 June 2024, France together with Team Europe, and in partnership with the African Union, will host the launch of Gavi’s investment opportunity for 2026-2030, with the African Vaccine Manufacturing Accelerator (AVMA) also being launched that day.
-At this event, Gavi will announce its targets for supporting the roll-out of immunisation campaigns in low-income countries over the next 5 years and the exact resources needed to achieve such objectives.
+On 20 June 2024, France together with Team Europe, and in partnership with the African Union, hosted the launch of Gavi’s investment opportunity for 2026-2030, with the African Vaccine Manufacturing Accelerator (AVMA) also being launched that day.
+At this event, Gavi announced its targets for supporting the roll-out of immunisation campaigns in low-income countries over the next 5 years and the exact resources needed to achieve such objectives.

 • The Gavi Replenishment Conference